Chart Color Schemes

 Employment

-However, public administration & safety is under-represented with only 26.5% of Evatt's workforce compared to ACT's 30.4%.
-Limited local employment opportunities are indicated by Census data comparing working population to resident population.
-From September 2024 to September 2025, employment increased by 2.2%, labour force by 0.8%, reducing unemployment by 1.3 percentage points (AreaSearch analysis).
-In comparison, ACT saw employment grow by 1.4%, labour force expand by 1.2%, and unemployment fall by 0.2 percentage points.
-State-level data to 25-Nov-25 shows ACT employment grew by 1.19% year-on-year, adding 710 jobs, with an unemployment rate of 4.5%.
-Nationally, the unemployment rate is 4.3%, and employment growth is 0.14%.
-Jobs and Skills Australia's national employment forecasts (May-25) project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Evatt's industry mix suggests local employment could grow by 6.5% in five years and 13.1% in ten years, though this is a simple extrapolation for illustrative purposes.
+Conversely, public administration & safety employs only 26.5% of local workers, below the ACT's 30.4%.
+Limited local employment opportunities are suggested by Census data comparing working population to resident population.
+Between September 2024 and September 2025, employment levels increased by 2.2%, labour force grew by 0.8%, leading to a 1.3 percentage point drop in unemployment (AreaSearch analysis of SALM and ABS data).
+In comparison, the ACT recorded employment growth of 1.4% and a 0.2 percentage point decrease in unemployment over the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within Evatt.
+Applying these projections to Evatt's employment mix suggests local employment should increase by 6.5% over five years and 13.1% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment